Cognitive Constructivism and the Epistemic Significance of Sharp Statistical Hypotheses in Natural Sciences: Non-Linear Programming

 In the QP problem above, the objective function's gradient is

 and the gradients of the constraint functions are

 Hence, the Lagrange optimality conditions are

 The Complementarity Conditions (CC), $x's=0$ e $yl'l=0$, indicate that only active constraints can help to equilibrate non-negative components of the objective function's gradient.
-Using the change of variables $e=ep-em$, $ep,\ em \geq 0$, the optimal solution is characterized by the optimality and feasibility conditions
+Using the change of variables $e=ep-em$, $ep,\ em \geq 0$, the optimal solution is characterized by the Viability and Optimality conditions (VOC):